Bhart97/CDE-project/module/part b/README.md

 Roles:
 - EC2 instances are given permission to communicate with S3 services.
-- Lambda Functions are given permission delete EC2 resources and CloudFormation stacks.
+- Lambda Functions are given permission to delete EC2 resources and CloudFormation stacks.
 ```

 ## Working on the Cloud

 In this module, students will be working within the OCP private cloud network on ```Amazon Web Services``` and provision resources required for a web hosting service.
-Because this is a private network, students will require a secured connection <TODO>.
+Because this is a private network, students will require a secured connection ```<TODO>```.

 In this module, there are two required learning paths available: the ```basic track``` and ```intermediate track```.
 The basic track serves as an introductory material for beginners and as warm-up for those familiar with cloud concepts.
 The intermediate track is a better representation of what is expected from entry-level cloud practitioners and will introduce new concepts and challenges.